jang95/React-basic/README.md

 # React-basic
-Learn the basics of react
+Study the basics of reaction.